El Motín (Spain): Peak and decline

 However, El Motín began losing readers (about 6,000 between 1911 and 1914).
 In 1915, it reduced to eight pages and to four by 1918.
 That year, Nakens, then 77, suffered from vision problems, preventing him from writing at times when he was the sole editor.
-Although Nakens attributed the decline to his fight against "the fetishes the people worship," historian Manuel Pérez Ledesm argues it was mainly due to the weekly’s "monotony—largely devoted to reprinting old articles and copying texts from other newspapers—and its lack of attention to current events."
+Although Nakens attributed the decline to his fight against "the fetishes the people worship," historian Manuel Pérez Ledesma argues it was mainly due to the weekly’s "monotony—largely devoted to reprinting old articles and copying texts from other newspapers—and its lack of attention to current events."
 By 1920, circulation had dropped to about 6,000 copies.
 At a loyal reader’s initiative, a subscription was organized to publish a special tribute issue to Nakens, released in January 1923, with contributions from prominent republicans like Emilio Menéndez Pallarés, Roberto Castrovido, and Hermenegildo Giner de los Ríos, and younger ones like Marcelino Domingo, Álvaro de Albornoz, and Gabriel Alomar.
 The issue featured a Sonata en on by Luis de Tapia, which read:

 I admire Nakens / for his tenacity...

 Because his heart / is an anvil...